 1990 – The community responds to the “To Be Or Not To Be” campaign; $1,000,000 is raised to keep the hospital going.

-1992 – Grace Cottage opens the Wolff Outpatient building to provide space for Occupational, Physical, and Speech therapy as well as a variety of specialists who travel from elsewhere to see patients one day a week.
+1992 – Grace Cottage opens the Wolff Outpatient building to provide space for Occupational and Physical Therapy, as well as a variety of specialists who travel from elsewhere to see patients one day a week.
 This building later houses the entire expanding Outpatient Rehabilitation Department.

 1994 – Grace Cottage Foundation was created to raise funds for the facility.